 Protection for Home Furnishings

-We’ve discussed all the benefits of having a humidifier, but how do you make the call to invest in a whole-home humidifier over a a single-room humidifier?
+We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?